 We believe the best method of learning is to combine the knowledge from your classes and clinical experiences in the learning environment.
 The opportunities to apply classroom knowledge at your clinical site are there, you just need to take advantage of them.
 Doing so will enhance your learning process tremendously and make your experience very positive and enjoyable.
 Like this profession, the program requires many hours of both classroom and clinical time.
-In order to succeed as a student, as well as in our program, you must learn to budget your time and prioritize your commitments and activities.
+To succeed as a student, as well as in our program, you must learn to budget your time and prioritize your commitments and activities.

-The AT major at OSU in unlike any other.
+The MAT graduate program at OSU-CHS is unlike any other.
 You will get to know your fellow classmates better than any area of study on campus.
 Take advantage of this and treasure these moments together.
-This should be the best time of your life, so enjoy it and have fun!!
+This should be some of the best times of your life, so enjoy it and have fun!!